xangeyfun/website/README.md

 # Simple Flask Website

-A small Flask website created by Xangey to experiment with Python, HTML, and CSS.
+A small Flask website created by me to experiment with Python, HTML, and CSS.

 ## Features